Mining Seasonal Temporal Patterns in Time Series: Preliminaries

 \textbf{Definition 3.1} (Time domain) A time domain $\mathcal{T}$ consists of an ordered set of time instants that are isomorphic to the natural numbers.
 The time instants in $\mathcal{T}$ have a time unit, presenting how they are measured.

-As an example, consider a time domain $\mathcal{T}$ consisting of an ordered set of minutes.
-Here, the time instants minute$_1$, minute$_2$, etc., are isomorphically mapped to the natural numbers, and are measured in the \textit{Minute} time unit.

 \textbf{Definition 3.2} (Time granularity) Given a time domain $\mathcal{T}$, a \textit{time granularity} $G$ is a \textit{complete and non-overlapping equal partitioning} of $\mathcal{T}$, i.e., $\mathcal{T}$ is divided into non-overlapping equal partitions.
 Each non-empty partition $G_i \in G$ is called a (time) \textit{granule}.
 The position of a granule $G_i$ in $G$, denoted as $p(G_i)$, is identified by counting the number of granules which appear before and up to (including) $G_i$.

-Consider the time domain $\mathcal{T}$ in the previous example.
+The \textit{period} between two granules $G_i$ and $G_j$ in granularity $G$ measures the time duration between $G_i$ and $G_j$, and is computed as: $pr_{\textit{ij}} = |p(G_i) - p(G_j)|$, where $p(G_i)$ and $p(G_j)$ are the positions of $G_i$ and $G_j$, respectively.

+As an example, consider a time domain $\mathcal{T}$ consisting of an ordered set of minutes.
+The time instants minute$_1$, minute$_2$, etc. are isomorphically mapped to the natural numbers, and are measured in the \textit{Minute} time unit.
 Here, $\mathcal{T}$ can have different time granularities such as Minute, 5-Minutes, or even Hour, Day, Year.
-The Minute granularity consists of a set of Minute granules, each representing one unique minute.
-Instead, the Hour granularity consists of a set of Hour granules, each representing one hour, and is a collection of $60$ Minute granules.
 The position of granule Minute$_2$ in the Minute granularity is $p(\text{Minute}_2)=2$.
+The period between the Minute$_1$ and Minute$_6$ granules is: $|p(\text{Minute}_6) - p(\text{Minute}_1)| = 5$, indicating that the time duration between them is $5$ minutes.
+We note that the period is only defined between granules of the same granularity.